awsdocs/aws-step-functions-developer-guide/doc_source/concepts-error-handling.md

 ```

 **Note**
 As a best practice, tasks that reference a Lambda function should handle Lambda service exceptions\.
-For more information, see [Handle Lambda Service Exceptions](bp-lambda-serviceexception.md)\.
+For more information, see [Handle Lambda service exceptions](bp-lambda-serviceexception.md)\.

-### Handling a Failure Using Catch<a name="error-handling-handling-failure-using-catch"></a>
+### Handling a failure using Catch<a name="error-handling-handling-failure-using-catch"></a>

 This example uses a `Catch` field\.
 When a Lambda function outputs an error, the error is caught and the state machine transitions to the `fallback` state\.